Search the Community

 Showing results for tags 'extensions'.

 Google is requiring more Windows-based Chrome extensions to be installed from its Web Store and will enforce the same requirement on Mac users in a few months in an attempt to prevent users from inadvertently installing malicious titles.
 The move comes a year after Google first required Windows users to download extensions from the Chrome Web Store, a mandate that resulted in a 75-percent drop in user support requests seeking help uninstalling unwanted extensions.
-The policy wasn't enforced on the Windows developer channel, so developers of malicious extensions have increasingly embraced it as a medium for distributing their wares.
-View the full article
+The policy wasn't enforced on the Windows developer channel, so developers of malicious extensions have increasingly embraced it as

 Several extensions have been updated on the Lunarsoft Wiki.
 Including a WYSIWYG editor and a special code highlighter.
 Anti-spam features have been improved, including: Bad Behavior AbuseFilter AntiSpoof SpamBlacklist Better CAPTCHA User registrations had to be disabled due to the excessive amount of spam registrations.
 Now that anti-spam has improved significantly, in the coming weeks the wiki will be reopened for user registration.